 The Associate of Arts general curriculum is for adult students who wish to pursue their own educational goals.
-They may do this by combining related courses from several disciplines, exploring several interests at once, or choosing a variety of courses
+They may do this by combining related courses from several disciplines, exploring several interests at once, or choosing a variety of courses from throughout

-Associate-Level General Education Requirements (32 s.h.)
+Associate-Level General Education Requirements (32 cr.)

-I. Communications (9 s.h.):
+I. Communications (9 cr.):

-- A. ENGL 101 Introduction to Writing (3 s.h.)
-Must be taken within a student's first 12 s.h.
+- A. ENGL 101 Introduction to Writing (3 cr.)
+Must be taken within a student's first 12 credits.
 Placement test required.
-May not be earned through credit by examination. - B. Another writing course (3 s.h.) - C. A third course in writing or speech (3 s.h.)
+May not be earned through credit by examination. - B. Another three-credit writing course - C. A third three-credit course in writing or speech

-No more than three semester hours of writing credit may be earned through credit by examination.
+No more than three credits in writing may be earned through credit by examination.

 II.
-Arts and Humanities (6 s.h.):
+Arts and Humanities (6 cr.):

-One course in each of two of the following disciplines: ASTD (selected courses including ASTD 150/160, JAPN 105, and KORN 105), ARTH, ARTT, HIST, HUMN, MUSC, PHIL, THET, dance, literature, or foreign language.
+One three-credit course in each of two of the following disciplines: ASTD (selected courses including ASTD 150/160, JAPN 105, and KORN 105), ARTH, ARTT, HIST, HUMN, MUSC, PHIL, THET, dance, literature, or foreign language.

 III.
-Behavioral and Social Sciences (6 s.h.):
+Behavioral and Social Sciences (6 cr.):

-One course in each of two of the following disciplines: ANTH, BEHS, CCJS, ECON, GEOG, GERO, GVPT, PSYC, or SOCY.
+One three-credit course in each of two of the following disciplines: AASP, ANTH, BEHS, CCJS, ECON, GEOG, GERO, GVPT, PSYC, SOCY, or WMST (WMST 200 only).
 Not all CCJS courses apply; eligible courses include CCJS 105.

 IV.
-Biological and Physical Sciences (7 s.h.):
+Biological and Physical Sciences (7 cr.):

-- A. A science lecture course (3 s.h.) with related laboratory course (1.s.h.) or a science course combining lecture and a laboratory (4 s.h.) - B. Any other science course (3 s.h.)
+A. A science lecture course (3 cr.) with related laboratory course (1 cr.) or a science course combining lecture and a laboratory (4 cr.)

+B. Any other science course (3 cr.)